The Western megadrought is revealing America's 'lost national park'

 "This place is so much more than a storage tank," Balken says, walking up a sediment-laden slot canyon.
 "That's what this [drought] is showing us.
 These places can recover."

-An hour's walk up the canyon, the bathtub ring still stains the wall high overhead but the floor is covered in shoulder-high vegetation.
+An hour's walk up the canyon, the bathtub ring still stains the wall high overhead, and the floor is covered in shoulder-high vegetation.
 A narrow stream trickles down, beaver tracks pressed in the mud along its edge.

-Biologists and other researchers have joined Balken on similar hikes to document the recovery and see how the canyon's recuperating.
-Invasive species like Egyptian Salt Cedar are flourishing alongside native plants.
+Biologists and other researchers have joined Balken on similar hikes to document the recovery and see how the canyon is recuperating.
+Invasive species like Egyptian saltcedar are flourishing alongside native plants.
 Sediment, deposited by the reservoir's slack water, clogs canyon floors.
-But life is flourishing the further away you get from the lake's edge.
+But life is flourishing the farther away you get from the lake's edge.

 Whatever strategy is used is going to immensely change the world that is," Schmidt says.
 "Something is going to change, and we better start talking about it."